NBISweden/workshop-bioinformatics-for-PIs/session-bioinformatics/bioinformatics.md

 ---

-# Some Words of Comfort:
+# Some Words of Comfort: Just like a Protocol

-\Large

-- A script is like a protocol:

-\normalsize

 ```bash
 for infile in *.fas